Natceq/WikiAutomationFramework/README.md

 # WikiAutomationFramework
 Technical Assignment Given by Equinix for the role of QA Automation Engineer
+- Automation framework is done with Selenium + java as base programming language + Cucumber framework + TestNG

 ## How to use
 1. Import project into Ecplise